FMMU-Xing-Lab/mtDNApipe/README.md

 # You will also need to create a dictionary file for GATK
 java -jar $(which picard.jar) CreateSequenceDictionary R=/path/to/your/hg19_mt.fa O=/path/to/your/hg19_mt.dict
 ```
+   The reference genome FASTA file can be downloaded according to your own requirements (e.g., hg19 or hg38) and placed in the ref folder.
+We recommend editing the mitochondrial reference genome (chrM) by appending positions 1-550 to the end of the chrM reference genome, forming a chrM reference genome of length 1-17119.
+In the mutation calling stage, the script workflow will automatically merge the mutation information from positions 16570-17119 with positions 1-550.

 ## 3. Usage